anywhichway/generx/README.md

-# generx v0.0.6
+# generx v0.0.7

-JavaScript generators extended with forEach, map, reduce ... most standard Array methods.
+JavaScript generators extended with forEach, map, reduce ... most standard Array methods, plus the abiliyt to reset and re-use the generator.

 For situations where less than the entire generator yield collection is required, generx can (but won't always) produce results faster than first converting the generator results into an array while also allowing the developer to use the expressive nature of functional oriented array methods in place of `.next()` or `for(let item of <generator>)` code.